ryangerardwilson/rtutor/courses/data_science.md

 #### Lesson 3C: Pdb (s)

     # 4. Instead of setting a breakpoint as we did above, we can hit 's' (step
-    #    into ) to dive into the guts on a executable line.
+    #    into) to dive into the guts on an executable line.
 Notice, that unlike
     #    'c' (which we can invoke from anywhere), we must be on an executable
     #    to invoke 's'.
-If there is no function to 'step unto', 's' will behave
+If there is no function to 'step into', 's' will behave
     #    the same as 'n'.

     #! > /home/ryan/x.py(23)<module>()